-California can do better.
-Two children – I.N. and J.B. – are challenging the state’s failure to arrange for in-home nursing care the state itself has determined they need.
-Their claims are based on 1) federal Medicaid law requiring states to ensure that child beneficiaries actually receive all approved medically necessary services, including in-home nursing; and 2) the Americans with Disabilities Act, which requires states to provide services to individuals with disabilities in integrated settings.
+In a class action lawsuit filed on May 24, 2018 against California’s Department of Health Care Services (DHCS), two children – I.N. and J.B. – challenged the state’s failure to arrange for in-home nursing care the state itself has determined they need.
+Their claims were based on 1) federal Medicaid law requiring states to ensure that child beneficiaries actually receive all approved medically necessary services, including in-home nursing; and 2) the Americans with Disabilities Act, which requires states to provide services to individuals with disabilities in integrated settings.

 Case Name: I. N., a minor, by and through her guardian ad litem, Zarinah F.; J. B., a minor, by and through his guardian ad litem, Alisa B., and on behalf of all others similarly situated v.
 Jennifer Kent, Director of the Department of Health Care Services; California Department of Health Care Services.

 Court and case number: Northern District of California, Case Number 3:18-cv-03099.

 Co-Counsel: Western Center on Law and Poverty, National Health Law Program, and pro bono counsel Allen L. Lanstra, Richard Schwartz, and Rachael Shiffman.